sburba/cryptotracker/README.md

 more robust job scheduler.

-It also uses the free heroku postgres addon, which can only contain 10k rows, so I've drastically reduced the number of metrics it tracks to allow it to keep a couple days worth of data.
+It also uses the free heroku postgres addon, which can only contain 10k rows, so I've drastically reduced the number of metrics it tracks to allow it to comfortably keep a days worth of data.
 For the deployment to survive longer-term we will need to schedule a job to automatically clean up old data.